47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 - `name`: default value for the microsite name.
 - `description`: value by default used for the microsite description.
 - `organizationName`: used as the microsite author by default.
-- `homepage`: used as the default microsite homepage.
+- `organizationHomepage`: used as the default microsite homepage.

 However, you can override these default settings by using the ones provided by the plugin, which we will describe in detail in the next section.